 Low testosterone causes you to feel weak, tired, apathetic, uninterested.
 It causes a loss in bone mass, meaning higher risk of fractures and broken bones or fractures!
 The medical term for men is andropause and menopause for women.
 Also, you may gain some belly weight, and lose muscle mass.
 Again, this happens to both men and women actually, just look at a picture of yourself at 35 and a picture at 55 and you’ll see the difference.

 DHEA forms estrogen, so a post-menopausal woman (who would have reduced estrogen) may experience hot flashes, anxiety, weight gain, sadness, depression, fatigue and lack of motivation.

-Low DHEA might be the result of your medication, and restoring it would be easy, so long as you go slow and start with low doses.
-Remember, DHEA is sold over-the-counter, but I do not want to advise it for you.
+A defiency of the hormone might be the result of your medication, and restoring it would be easy, so long as you go slow and start with low doses.
+Remember, DHEA is sold over the counter, but I do not want to advise it for you.
 Taking it is solely up to you, and your practitioners.

 My point is to educate you.
 The drug-induced deficiency of DHEA could be the root cause behind some new symptoms you’ve been experiencing.
 Before you get diagnosed with a new disease, you should at least test your levels and see if you are deficient.
 Another way to say this is before you go on Lexapro or whatever antidepressant you’re prescribed, check your DHEA levels.

 That’s because the statins deplete DHEA, and that little fact is what contributes the most to statin-induced depression, and Lexapro does not restore DHEA hormone.
 It is not a hormone, it is a medication that acts on serotonin receptors.
 Another example is sex drive.
 Statins steal it.
 By depleting your DHEA, they cause you to experience low libido.